 set it to work with anything but pixels,

-When we're working inside of a program?
+when we're working inside of a program that acts on pixels?

-their size really depends on the browser,
+Pixels, size depends on the browser,

-well it really depends on the resolution
+or rather depends on the resolution

-you're in, and it really depends on
+you're in, and

-the computer you're in,
+the computer you're on,

 and that's a great way to work because when